AnirudhDagar/gsoc/_posts/2020-07-08-PyMVA-Python-C-API.md

 * [`PyObject_CallMethodObjArgs()`](https://docs.python.org/3/c-api/object.html#c.PyObject_CallMethodObjArgs) : Calls a method of the Python object *obj*, where the name of the method is given as a Python string object in name.
 It is called with a variable number of `PyObject*` arguments.
 The arguments are provided as a variable number of parameters followed by `NULL`.

-These functions on execution return a Python object pointer: this is the return value of the Python function.
+These functions on execution return a Python object pointer, this is the return value of the Python function.

 <hr/>